 However, there is only so much that virtual receptionist software can do in terms of helping customers to navigate your business and get answers to their enquiries; which after all, is the most important part of a receptionist’s role.
-In terms of creating first impressions, software has a number of limitations, including the fact that each caller has to listen all the way through a scripted message delivered by a digital voice.
+In terms of creating first impressions, the software has a number of limitations, including the fact that each caller has to listen all the way through a scripted message delivered by a digital voice.

 The Advantages of a Live Virtual Receptionist

-Of course nothing beats having a real receptionist located at your business premises and ready to greet callers with a pleasant, professional, and above all, human manner.
+Of course, nothing beats having a real receptionist located at your business premises and ready to greet callers with a pleasant, professional, and above all, human manner.
 If the cost of that is prohibitive though or you just don’t want the complication of another permanent employee on the books, the next best thing might be a live virtual receptionist.

 A live virtual receptionist offers a number of advantages over the automated alternative.
-Indeed, if you can find a good one, geography is the only difference to having a receptionist on site.
+Indeed, if you can find a good one, geography is the only difference to having a receptionist on-site.
 Compared to making use of software to channel incoming communications, a live virtual receptionist offers the following advantages:

 - A far better first impression to customers than an automated greeting